 Consumer groups must demonstrate varying elasticities of demand (i.e., low-income individuals being more elastic to airplane tickets compared to business travelers).
-If consumers all show the same elasticity of demand, the pricing strategy will not work.
+If consumers all show the same elasticity of demand, this pricing strategy will not work.

 Example of Price Discrimination: Cineplex

 The Canadian entertainment company, Cineplex, is a classic example of a firm using the price discrimination strategy.
-Depending on the age demographic, tickets for the same movie are at different prices.
+Depending on the age demographic, tickets for the same movie are sold at different prices.
 In addition, Cineplex charges different prices on different days (Tuesday being the cheapest and weekends being the most expensive).
 The following is a diagram from Cineplex for a movie screening on a Monday.

 As indicated in the diagram above, different age demographics face a different price for the same screening.
 This is an example of third-degree price discrimination.

 Price Discrimination in Increasing a Firm’s Profitability

 Consider a firm that charges a single price for an apple: $5.
 In such a case, it would lead to one sale and total revenue of $5: